-TRIM2 gene expression was evaluated using Breast Cancer Gene-Expression Miner v5.0 online DNA microarray (n=11,552) and RNA sequencing datasets (n=5,023) (http://bcgenex.centregauducheau.fr/).
-This statistical mining tool, includes the METABRIC and TCGA studies, offers the possibility to evaluate correlation, differential expression and prognostic significance of genes in BC.
+TRIM2 gene expression was evaluated using Breast Cancer Gene-Expression Miner version 5.0 online DNA microarray (n = 11,552) and RNA sequencing datasets (n = 5023) (http://bcgenex.centregauducheau.fr/ accessed on 3 December 2023).
+This statistical mining tool, which includes the METABRIC and TCGA studies, offers the possibility to evaluate the correlation, differential expression, and prognostic significance of genes in BC.
 The dichotomisation of gene expression for prognostic analysis utilised the 'optimal' criterion.